Bucknalla/sigfox-hidnseek-tutorial/README.md

 Using the SIGFOX network, the device can broadcast it's payload to the SIGFOX Cloud, where it can be interpreted by a user's server allowing for both Uplink and Downlink messages to be sent.
 As the network is currently undergoing global rollout, please check our [coverage map](http://www.sigfox.com/coverage) for details on availability in your region!

+**This tutorial is aimed at those interested in using the HidnSeek as a development kit.**

 ## Getting started
 This tutorial assumes that you are familiar with the [Arduino IDE](https://www.arduino.cc/en/Main/Software) and are using, at least version **1.6.4**.
 This tutorial relies on recent features of the Arduino IDE so please update if you are running an earlier build.